aviwidgerson8/aviwidgerson8.github.io/output/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-december-2020- news-notes/index.md

 - [ ] What is a Viral Vector Vaccine ?
 How does it work ?
 What are T-Cells ?
 What are memory cells associated with vaccine functions ?
 What are antibodies ?
 - [ ] Is usage of Facial Recognition Technolgoy legalized in India ?
 Is govt. using FRT ?
 How does this encounter freedom of privacy ?
 - [ ] What is a function creep ?
 What are Cabinet notes ?
-- [ ] #judgements : What does Puttaswamy Judgement say reagrding law making on dealing with encroachment of individual privacy ?
-What are the necessary conditions to be met ?
 - [ ] Ethanol can be produced from which products ?
 What is Ethanol Blended Petrol Program ?
 What are its objectives ?
 What are benefits of blending ethanol ?
 - [ ] What is Armed Forces Special Powers Act ?
 In which states is this act imposed ?
 What are the conditions for enforcement of this act ?
 Who is the authority to enforce this act ?
 - [ ] What were recommendation sof B P Jeevan Reddy on AFPSA ?
-- [ ] #national-parks : Dibru-Saikhowa National Park ?
-- [ ] #wetlands : Maguri Motapung ?
-- [ ] #map : Estonia ?
-Paraguay ?
-Dominican Republic ?
-- [ ] #defence-equipment : Aksash (SAM) Missile ?